 Following more than two decades of professional service as an attorney and mediator, Dave transitioned into a life of urban farming and community volunteer service.
 He was among a handful of Silver Lake residents who first worked to create the SL Neighborhood Council, and has held every officer position on the SLRC Board (including two stretches as President) since joining in 1998.
 He is a political junkie, an avid swimmer, hiker, diver, gardener, traveler, and cinephile.
 He climbed Mt.
-Kilimanjaro in 2016 and hopes to have the opportunity to personally attend his ninth Olympic Games in LA in 2024.
+Kilimanjaro in 2016 and hopes to have the opportunity to personally attend his tenth Olympic Games in L.A. in 2028.

 Andrew Thomas, Vice President

 Andrew is an educational researcher and professor of educational policy.
 He spends most of his time conducting studies of educational programs in California and other states.
 He has been an active member of the Silver Lake community since 1995.
 He helped found the Silver Lake Independent Jewish Community Center, coached soccer at the Silver Lake Recreation Center and AYSO, and was active with the Franklin Elementary, King Middle School and Marshall High School parent booster clubs.
 He lives in Silver Lake with his wife and two kids.

 Stephanie Bartron, Secretary

 Stephanie has lived in or near Silver Lake since 1991.
 She is the principal at SB Garden Design LLC, designing residential gardens in Silver Lake and greater LA since 2000.
 She has also authored (with G3) several sustainable landscaping handbooks.
 While her home faces the LA River, she grew up by the lake near Seattle and shares the community's love for the reservoir, where she enjoys picnicking at the meadow with her two children.
 Stephanie joined the SLRC Board in 2015